 - Cover up: Mosquitoes bite most frequently between dusk and dawn.
 Wear long-sleeve shirts and pants treated with permethrin; use insect repellent on exposed skin.

 - Use mosquito nets: At night use a mosquito net treated with permethrin.

 Parasites such as worms and flukes can be transmitted by ingesting contaminated food or water or via direct contact with skin.

 Some of the health risks associated with wilderness travel anywhere in the world include sunburn, blisters, poison ivy, insects, ticks, snakebites, hantavirus and altitude sickness.
-For details, see the REI Expert Advice article, Health Concerns in the Outdoors.
+For details on preventing blisters, see our article, Blister Prevention and Care.